-\begin{proof} In the proof of Theorem~\ref{thm:relation}, we show that for a particular choice of a cycle $\gamma$, the $\I$-invariant is obtained by the chamber weight of a given chamber.
+Indeed, in the proof of Theorem~\ref{thm:relation}, we showed that for a particular choice of a cycle $\gamma$, the $\I$-invariant is obtained by the chamber weight of a given chamber.
 In fact, this chamber is determined by the orientation of $\gamma$ and the line of its support which is taken as line at infinity in our construction of $\D_1$, $\D_2$ and $\D_3$.
-As the value of the $\I$-invariant does not depend on the choice of $\gamma$ and the line at infinity which determines $\D_1$, $\D_2$ and $\D_3$, we deduce that all chamber weights are equal. \end{proof}
+As the value of the $\I$-invariant does not depend on the choice of $\gamma$ and the line at infinity which determines $\D_1$, $\D_2$ and $\D_3$, we deduce that all chamber weights are equal.

-\begin{rmk} Because of Proposition~\ref{propo:tau_constant}, we only consider configuration with plumbing in $\ZZ_m$ with $m$ even.
-Then the character $\xi$ of the DPA also have an even order.
-Since $\I(\A^\C,\xi,\gamma)^{-1}=\I(\A^\C,\xi,\gamma^{-1})$, the order of the character $\xi$ induced that, in the case of a DPA, $\I$ is independant of the orientation of $\gamma$. \end{rmk}
+\begin{rmk} As a consequence of Proposition~\ref{propo:tau_constant}, we only consider configurations with a plumbing in $\ZZ/m\ZZ$ with $m$ even.
+Thus, the character $\xi$ of the DPA also have an even order.
+Since $\I(\A^\C,\xi,\gamma)^{-1}=\I(\A^\C,\xi,\gamma^{-1})$, the order of the character $\xi$ implies that $\I$ is independent of the orientation of $\gamma$ in the case of a DPA. \end{rmk}